-- Place the burrata in the centre of your board/plate.
-Add enough spring mix lettuce to surround it and fill the plate.
+- Add spring mix to your platter then place the burrata in the center.
+Add more spring mix if necessary to surround it and fully fill the plate.

-- Drizzle olive oil & balsamic glaze & top with coarse salt + ground black pepper, to taste.
+- Drizzle olive oil & balsamic glaze over top of the burrata and spring mix/antipasti combo.
+Sprinkle coarse salt + ground black pepper, to taste.

-- Serve with your favourite sliced artisan bread or pre-made crisps.
-Buon appetito!
+- Serve with your favourite sliced artisan bread or crostini Buon appetito!